 Drifting like ghosts, the three moved towards her, robes dragging against the stony floor.
-The Kitsune almost surged to her defense yet halted.
+The kitsune almost surged to her defense yet halted.
 As they drew near her, Marissa put her hands up, as if expecting an attack.

 There was a swooshing sound of rushing air coming from the night behind her.
 Craning her head, Kida’s malachite eyes grew wide as she saw a mountainous pyre of fire consume houses by the city-walls.
 It’s illumination revealed dark-clad figures pouring over the wall, skittering like a horde of invasive insects.
-Gorgonion was under attack.
+Garginion was under attack.
 The enigmatic woman was no Papal envoy.
 This was orchestrated by forces much darker.

 “No!”
 Marissa screamed, making Kida refocus her gaze.
 One of those would-be monks had grabbed her forearm and was preventing her from running away.
 In the grip of another, she saw the flash of a blade.
 Heart beating quickly, she knew that the moment for intervention had come.
 It was time to save the Descendant.